colbrydi/CyberAmbassador-Curriculum/_episodes/01-numpy.md

 exercises: 50
 questions:
 - "What are some ways to communicate with someone in a different field as you?"
+objectives:
+-"Learn about jargon and how to ask about it"
 keypoints:
 - "Communicating with people in different professions can be difficult."
 ---